 You're a student!
 How do you do study and ship products at the same time?

 I'm studying the IB, an international education program which consists of two years of studying six subjects.
 During those two years, you have to write several essays (six Internal Assessments, one per subject, and an Extended Essay on a subject of your choice) and do some final exams where you're asked about those two years.

 If you look closely, you'll see that, except for the essays you have to write, nothing you do in those two years counts towards your IB grade.
 This has allowed me to prioritize shipping over school without affecting my grades.

-TL;DR: I study a lot less than I should but for some reason it won't affect my grades if I prepare the final exams.
-Also don't do this :D
+TL;DR: I study a lot less than I should but for some reason, it won't affect my grades if I prepare for the final exams.
+Also, don't do this :D

 What have been the biggest takeaways from your experience as a maker?
 What are the biggest lessons?

-Biggest takeaway would probably be, you can do it!
+The biggest takeaway would probably be, you can do it!
 If I've managed to teach myself to code and build cool things on the web you can do it too!
-Another big thing has been learning to build an audience, and to share what you're working on.
-I've met a lot of awesome people on Twitter and other communities, and managed to build a following of people interested on what I'm working on.
+Another big thing has been learning to build an audience and to share what you're working on.
+I've met a lot of awesome people on Twitter and other communities, and managed to build a following of people interested in what I'm working on.
 It has changed my life in a lot of wonderful ways.

 I don't listen to any specific type of music while coding, just put up whatever I'm enjoying at the moment, maybe sing along a little.
 However, I've found a really great focus playlist by Nikita Voloboev I often use when I want to get into the zone for doing work.